 Strongest Soviet invasion Army of WW2.
-What was it doing in Ukraine in 1940 – 1941 before Hitler’s attack?
+What was it doing in western Ukraine in June of 1941 right before Hitler’s attack?

 0

-Modern Russian as well as former Soviet propaganda have been trying to imply that the USSR began to form its armies only after World War Two began.
+Modern Russian as well as former Soviet propagandists have been trying to imply that the USSR began to form its armies only after World War Two began.
 But it is a lie.
-The Soviet Union began to form armies in the European part of its territories in 1939 – the 3rd and 4th Armies appeared in Belarus, the 5th and 6th in Ukraine, and the 7th, 8th and 9th near Finland.
-It is worth mentioning that in March of 1939, there was a speech by Stalin at the 18th Party Congress in which Stalin called the USA, Britain, and France the “aggressor states”.
-It is after that very Congress that Vyacheslav Molotov was appointed and the Molotov-Ribbentrop Pact was signed.
+As a matter of fact, Moscow began forming armies in the European part of its territories in 1939 already.
+What is interesting, they were formed closer to the western borders – the 3rd and 4th Armies appeared in Belarus, the 5th and 6th in Ukraine, and the 7th, 8th and 9th near Finland.
+What for?

-We will have a look at the destiny of the 9th Army which appeared at the borders of Finland in 1939.
+The 9th Army of the Soviets first appeared at the borders of Finland in 1939.
 In the Winter War against Finland, the 9th Army was simply a rifle corps consisting of three rifle divisions.

 “Liberation” of Bessarabia was nothing like the war with Finland – the Soviet Union pressured Romania under threat of war into withdrawing from the region.
 The major part of the annexed area was attached to present-day Moldova.

-After the “liberation” campaign, the 9th Army, although officially disbanded, stayed in the area – its headquarters and the headquarters of the Odessa Military District merged into one entity.
+After the “liberation” campaign, the 9th Army, although officially disbanded, stayed in the area – its headquarters and the headquarters of the Odesa Military District merged into one entity.

 Invasion, Shock and Cover Soviet Armies